-- Conduct a full ophthalmologic evaluation at 3 to 4 months after starting treatment - Conduct periodic ophthalmologic evaluations in patients with history of uveitis or diabetes mellitus - Counsel patients to report any visual disturbance during treatment - Evaluate the fundus, including the macula, and discontinue treatment if macular oedema is confirmed - Counsel patients to report signs and symptoms of infection - Prompt antimicrobial treatment should be initiated if indicated - Perform prompt diagnostic evaluation in patients with symptoms and signs consistent with cryptococcal meningitis, and initiate appropriate treatment if diagnosed - Suspend treatment during serious infections - Check full blood count periodically during treatment, at month 3 and at least yearly thereafter, and interrupt treatment if lymphocyte count is confirmed as <0.2x109/L - Check liver transaminases at months 1, 3, 6, 9, and 12 and periodically thereafter, or at any time there are signs or symptoms of hepatic dysfunction - Monitor more frequently if liver transaminases rise above 5 times the ULN, and interrupt treatment if liver transaminases remain elevated above this level until recovery - During treatment and for up to 2 months after discontinuation - Vaccinations may be less effective - Live attenuated vaccines may carry a risk of infection and should be avoided - Pregnancy tests should be repeated at suitable intervals.
-Discontinue treatment if a patient becomes pregnant - •To help determine the effects of Fingolimod exposure in pregnant women with MS, physicians are encouraged to report pregnant patients who may have been exposed to Fingolimod at any time during pregnancy (from 8 weeks prior to last menstrual period onward) to Novartis by dialing 21222872 or visiting https://psi.novartis.com , in order to allow monitoring of these patients through the Pregnancy Outcomes Intensive Monitoring Program (PRIM).
-Physicians may also enroll a pregnant MS patient under their care in the Fingolimod pregnancy registry by dialing 80062250
+During treatment Conduct o full on https/weelesis evoluction at 2 to 4 mention often starting tractment Conduct a full ophthalmologic evaluation at 3 to 4 months after starting treatment Conduct periodic ophthalmologic evaluations in patients with history of uveitis or diabetes mellitus Counsel patients to report any visual disturbance during treatment Evaluate the fundus, including the macula, and discontinue treatment if macular oedema is confirmed Counsel patients to report signs and symptoms of infection Prompt antimicrobial treatment should be initiated if indicated Perform prompt diagnostic evaluation in patients with symptoms and signs consistent with cryptococcal meningitis, and initiate appropriate treatment if diagnosed Be vigilant for clinical symptoms or MRI findings that may be suggestive of PML.
+If PML is suspected, treatment with fingolimod should be suspended until PML has been excluded Suspend treatment during serious infections Check full blood count periodically during treatment, at month 3 and at least yearly thereafte and interrupt treatment if lymphocyte count is confirmed as <0.2x10 9 /L r, Check liver transaminases at months 1, 3, 6, 9, and 12 and periodically thereafter, or at any time there are signs or symptoms of hepatic dysfunction Monitor more frequently if liver transaminases rise above 5 times the ULN, and interrupt treatment if liver transaminases remain elevated above this level until recovery During treatment and for up to 2 months after discontinuation Vaccinations may be less effective Live attenuated vaccines may carry a risk of infection and should be avoided Pregnancy tests should be repeated at suitable intervals.
+Discontinue treatment if a patient becomes pregnant To help determine the effects of fingolimod exposure in pregnant women with MS, physician are encouraged to report pregnant patients who may have been exposed to fingolimod at a time during pregnancy (from 8 weeks prior to last menstrual period onward) to Novartis by dialing 21222872 or visiting https://psi.novartis.com in order to allow monitoring of these patients through the Pregnancy Outcomes Intensive Monitoring Program (PRIM). iny / Vigilance for basal cell carcinoma is recommended